 Procurement Activities Based on Green Procurement Direction

-Using a Fujitsu Group Environmental Survey Sheet, we conduct annual monitoring of partners' status with regard to environment management system, CO2 emission reduction, biodiversity preservation and water resource preservation activity, and ask them to take appropriate measures.
-In making a request, we provide them with various information such as guidance on activities to reduce CO2 emissions and AQUEDUCT which is a water risk information tool, and we use them at our business partners.
+Using the Fujitsu Group Environmental Survey Sheet, we conduct annual monitoring of our business partners' statuses with regard to environmental management systems, CO2 emission reduction, biodiversity preservation, and water resource preservation activities, and ask them to take appropriate measures.

 Establishment of Environmental Management Systems

-We request our business partners to establish environmental management systems (EMS) to provide a backbone for ensuring that they independently and continuously implement environmental-preservation activities.
-In principle, we would like them to have third party-certified EMS.
-Where this is not possible, we ask them to build EMS incorporating the PDCA cycle suited to their circumstances.
+We request our business partners to establish environmental management systems (EMS)*2 as a base for ensuring that they independently and continuously improve their environmental-preservation activities.
+In general, we prefer them to have third party-certified EMS.
+If this is not possible, we ask them to build EMS incorporating the PDCA cycle suited to their circumstances.